Quantum Analogue of Entropy Based DDoS Detection

-Quantum networks can also experience DDoS attacks \cite{satoh2021attacking}, notably resulting in an in-principle weakness to perform quantum key distribution \cite{robert2021impact}.
-Given that repeaters have a maximum session capacity \cite{rabbie2020designing}, we consider DDoS attacks where requests exceed that capacity.
+In terms of the joint entropy, just before projection (\ref{entropyforinput}) we see that $S(\rho_{C,D}) = 0$ which specifies a pure state.
+After projection (\ref{inputafterinversion}) we have that $S(\rho_{C,D}) = 2$ which signifies missing information in $CD$.
+Part of that missing information moved, as described by the updated entropy $S(\rho_{A,D})= 0$ in the output $\ket{\beta_{xy}}_{A,D}$.

-In this setting it is ideal to model the repeater as a Turnstile.
-The first reason is that both utilize entanglement swapping.
-The second reason is that in the routing scenario both the qubit reaching the repeater and the qubit leaving the repeater take time to travel, thus we can map these to delayed subsystems $B$ and $D$ in the Turnstile.
-Third is that to minimize memory, the repeater should generate the Bell pair at the same time the request is received, which maps to the generation of $CD$ given delayed $B$.
-Finally, in a DDoS scenario the attack node would avoid risk of traceback thereby immediately destroying the qubit that remains at its node, which maps to $A$ in the Turnstile.
+\textit{Quantum DDoS.}---Quantum networks can also experience DDoS attacks \cite{satoh2021attacking}, which poses a significant threat to its quantum key distribution protocols \cite{xu2020secure, robert2021impact}.
+Given that repeaters have a maximum session capacity \cite{rabbie2020designing}, we consider DDoS attacks where service requests exceed that maximum capacity.

-As a consequence of this model, the inverted entanglement entropy will be used to formulate a DDoS detection system analogous to the classical case.
-To derive this, we will use and modify some material from \cite{witten2020mini}.
+The entanglement entropy will be used to formulate a DDoS detection system analogous to the classical case (\ref{classicalDDoSdetection}).
+To derive this, we utilize the material from \cite{witten2020mini}.